-The vision PennPraxis presented that day would eventually lead to the creation of a master plan and a zoning overlay to align redevelopment with the master plan for the waterfront between Oregon and Allegheny avenues and east of I-95.
+The vision PennPraxis presented that day would eventually lead to the creation of a master plan and a zoning overlay to align redevelopment with the community's vision for the waterfront between Oregon and Allegheny avenues and east of I-95.
 The overlay, which gives weight to the principles of the plan, passed City Council in 2013 after two years of talks between Councilman Mark Squilla, waterfront advocates, planners, developers, and property owners.

 Now Councilman Squilla has introduced a bill that would substantially revise the height bonuses available under the Central Delaware Overlay.

 Currently the maximum allowable height is capped, with bonuses, at 244 feet.
 (The base height limit is 100 feet.)
 The plan recommended a height limit, arguing it would help prevent an rapid, over-saturated housing market and incentivize development to be spread along the whole riverfront.
-Planners and waterfront advocates also feared a cycle of high-cost, high-rise proposals would drive up land values while ambitious and expensive plans floundered.
+Planners and waterfront advocates also feared a cycle of high-cost, high-rise proposals would drive up land values while the ambitious and expensive plans floundered.

+There is precedent for that fear.
 Back in 2007 PlanPhilly reported that 20 high-rise towers hosting 5,000 condos were planned for the Delaware riverfront.
 When we followed up in 2013, after the overlay had just passed, not a single one of these new units had been built.

-To Steinberg and many of the stakeholders involved in the visioning process and last decade of advocacy, it looks as though the master plan will be undone by Squilla’s amendment.
+To Steinberg and many of the stakeholders involved in the visioning process and the last decade of advocacy, it looks as though the master plan will be undone by Squilla’s amendment.
 The impetus for the legislation is a mega-project of the kind that the drafters of the overlay were wary of—a ten-tower project from K4 Associates, slated for the current site of the Sheet Metal Workers Local 19 union hall just below Washington Avenue.